 Cervical Cancer Surgery

-For cancer that has not spread beyond the cervix, NYU Langone surgeons may perform a hysterectomy—surgical removal of the uterus and cervix.
-Hysterectomy may be appropriate for some women with precancerous conditions of the cervix who are considered to be at higher risk of developing cervical cancer.
+For cancer that has not spread beyond the cervix, NYU Langone surgeons may perform a hysterectomy, which is the surgical removal of the uterus and cervix.
+Hysterectomy may also be recommended for some women with precancerous conditions of the cervix who are considered to be at higher risk of developing cervical cancer.

 The goal of surgery for women with cervical cancer is the removal of all cancer.
 Whenever possible, our gynecologic oncologists use minimally invasive techniques, such as laparoscopy or robotic approaches, to perform these surgeries.

 For the smallest cancerous growths confined to the cervix, our doctors may remove only the uterus, including the cervix.

 For larger tumors confined to the cervix, your doctor may remove the cervix, the tissue surrounding the cervix, the uterus, the upper portion of the vagina, and the bands of connective tissue in the pelvis called the parametrium (radical hysterectomy).